rspace-os/rspace-client-python/README.md

 All the code listed here is in the project.

-For full details of our API spec please see https://your.rspace.com/public/apiDocs
+For full details of our API spec are available from within your RSpace deployment: https://<YOUR_RSPACE>/public/apiDocs

+For example, if you are using `https://community.researchspace.com`, the API documentation is available at `https://community.researchspace.com/public/apiDocs`

 To run unit tests, install pytest: